CodingYodha/CamEdge/README.md

     source venv/bin/activate
     ```
 3.  **Install dependencies:**
-    Make sure you have a `requirements.txt` file with the necessary packages.
-If not, you'll need to create one based on the imports in the script (e.g., `streamlit`, `opencv-python`, `ultralytics`, `numpy`, `Pillow`).
+    A `requirements.txt` file should ideally be present in the repository.
     ```bash
     pip install -r requirements.txt
-    # Or install manually:
+    ```
+    If `requirements.txt` is not available, you can install the primary packages manually (ensure versions are compatible):
+    ```bash
-    # pip install streamlit opencv-python ultralytics numpy Pillow
+    pip install streamlit opencv-python ultralytics numpy Pillow
     ```
     *Note: `ultralytics` often has specific PyTorch version dependencies.
 Ensure your environment is compatible or install PyTorch separately first if needed.*